efr-essakhan/pepfeature/README.md

 ```
 pip install Pepfeature
 ```
-(All missing dependancies are expected to be installed asswell with this 'pip install'.)
+(All dependancies are expected to be automatically installed asswell with this 'pip install pepfeature' command.)
 The source code is currently hosted on GitHub at: https://github.com/essakh/pepfeature

 ## Example Use
 **NOTE: The Github contains an 'examples.py' in the root folder with many example use cases**

-**Ensure at all times that any lines of code that utilize this package are encapsulated within the code block:**
+**Ensure at all times that any lines of code that utilize this package are executed within the code block:**
 ```python
 if __name__ == '__main__':
 ```